ibrahimkurtogluuu/Demo_github_learning/readme.md

 # DEMO FOR GITHUB

-This my first github tutorial learning
+This my first github learning tutorial

+and added some changes